 Thursday morning starts at 5:00 am, when we stuff the turkey and stick it in the oven.
 I know.
 You aren’t supposed to stuff the bird, but hey, stuffing just isn’t the same in a casserole dish.
 I can always taste the difference, and since it’s one of my favorite things, it simply must get stuffed.
 Finish the Jello by 10:00 am.
 If your dinner is noonish, the potatoes go in the oven by 11:00.
 Make sure you take your turkey out a half hour before you’re ready to carve.
 Spoon out the stuffing.

 Carving the turkey: First remove the drumsticks.
 Systematically remove the thighs and wings.
 Now cut down the center of the bird to bisect the breast.
 Once you’ve lifted it aside, it can be easily sliced.
 Do the same with the other side.
 Fill one half of the platter with white and the other half with dark.

 Gravy time!
 Start with the appropriate stock, skimming off excess grease.
 Season it.
 Make a slurry of flour and water, and add it to the gravy, whisking like a madwoman.
 Continue the process, letting it cook as it thickens.

 Thankfully, other family members are bringing sweet potatoes, rolls, appetizers, a vegetable casserole, and extra desserts.
 So happy about that!
 Trust yourself.
 You can do this.
-Just have a plan, and make it very specific.
+Just devise a plan, and be very specific.
 It makes Thanksgiving easy and your family will be so impressed.
 And thankful.